-Okay, so if you’ve got kids, you’ll probably be looking at travelling during the school holidays.
+Okay, so if you’ve got kids, you’ll probably be looking at traveling during the school holidays.
 I know, I know – it automatically becomes more expensive, and you’ll be dealing with a busier park!
-It’s a hard-knock life folks, but that’s unfortunately the way the cookie crumbles if you’re travelling with kiddos.
+Unfortunately the way the cookie crumbles if you’re traveling with kiddos.

 Now, this absolutely needn’t be a dealbreaker, as flight costs don’t fluctuate massively if you book well in advance.
 Just be aware that you might be looking at a more expensive flight during any school holiday period.

 As a rule, traveling during the Easter break is the most expensive time to visit the parks.
 If you’re wondering why, I’ll quickly fill you in.

 In addition to being a decent chunk of time that many parents can book off, the climate in late March and April tends to be much more agreeable than the unbearable summer heat.

 Of course, any weather is worth battling for Disney magic, but if you and your family are particularly sensitive to heat, you’ll want to avoid the summer holidays at all costs!

 It’s worth shopping around for budget flights if you can.
 For example, if you’re flying from the UK, you may find better deals on British Airways when compared to Virgin Atlantic.
 If you’re flying from the US, Delta may prove cheaper than the alternatives.